Young Scholars Program in Discrete Mathematics

 Tuition and Fees

-The cost of the program is $4,000; which includes tuition, materials, housing, and meals from Monday morning to Friday afternoon each week.
-(There is an additional fee for international students of $849 -- this may be increased in 2019.)
+The cost of the program is $4,200; which includes tuition, materials, housing, and meals from Monday morning to Friday afternoon each week.

-A limited number of scholarships will be available for students in need.
+A limited number of scholarships will be available for students in need; international students are not eliglible for scholarships.

 How to Apply